Career Counselling Services specialise in career coaching for lawyers:

 - Agreeing to use questionnaires and self-assessment assignments to address:

 - Review of questionnaires and assignments.
-This consultation can be tape recorded, if you wish.
-Experience shows that using tapes is most helpful in enabling you to reflect on the discussion, the results and possible implications.
-The tape is of course yours to use as you wish.
-You might, for example, want to share it with a partner or friend
+This consultation can be recorded, if you wish.
+Experience shows that a recording is most helpful in enabling you to reflect on the discussion, the results and possible implications.
+You might also want to share it with a partner or friend

 - Identifying key job satisfaction criteria, related to skills, interests and personality